-Before a grievance is filed by either party, every attempt shall be made to settle the dispute by informal discussion.
+Before a formal grievance is filed by either party, the parties will make reasonable attempts to settle the dispute by informal discussion.
 An academic staff member may present a verbal complaint to the head of the academic unit or to the Dean as soon as the grounds for the complaint are known.
 Alternatively, the Faculty Association and members of the University Administration may meet to discuss the dispute.